University of Canterbury

 City Info

-The gateway to the South Island and located in the province of Canterbury, Christchurch is a recreational hot spot within easy reach of all the fun and adventure the region has to offer.
+The gateway to the South Island, located in Canterbury, Christchurch, is a recreational hot spot within easy reach of all the offers.
 With a population of around 476,900, greater Christchurch is the largest city and economic center of the South Island.

 Vibrant entertainment options